RaviTeja110820/aws/Ansible for AWS VPC/Readme.md

    $ cd vpc-stack-vprofile
    ```

-2. goto ansible module index documentation, and navigate to cloud modules, there you can see lot of aws modules.
+2. goto **ansible module index documentation**, and navigate to cloud modules, there you can see lot of aws modules.
 For now select ec2_key-create or delete an ec2 key pair. go to examples. now run the below commands in control-machine instance.
    ```console
    $ vim test-aws.yml
    ```